 7A.3 If the electricity risk meter status for New Zealand is the same as for the South Island, a single energy risk meter status for New Zealand and the South Island is required.

-7A.4 The system operator must make publicly available any change to the electricity risk meter status.
+7A.4 The system operator must publish any change to the electricity risk meter status.

+7A.5 The minimum duration of an electricity risk meter status of ‘Alert’ is 4 weeks unless:

+(a) available hydro storage increases above the watch status curve earlier; or

+(b) the conditions for the electricity risk meter status moving to ‘Emergency’ occur earlier.

 8. Revoked